IdrisHanafi/dotfiles/README.md

 ## Overview

 Backup, restore, and sync the prefs and settings for my toolbox.
-My dotfiles might be the most important files on my machine.

 ## Prerequisites